A Tribe of One, A Tribe of Many

 The second most important tribe is your family.
 Those immediately surrounding you.
 If you’re married or in a committed relationship, your fist priority outside of yourself is this tribe of two.
 You must be committed to the success of that union.
 You must be as honest as you are devoted.
 You must make two be one.
 Never lie to, deceive, diminish, suppress, put down or think less of them.
 This tribe of two is only as strong as your commitment to build, support, champion and cheer the other person.
 The only soul mates in life are the ones you develop through constant effort and devotion.
 If the pair of you have children, they must feel encircled in this tribe.
 Devote yourself to their success.
 Provide opportunity, teach true principles of kindness, hard work, personal responsibility and devotion to the tribe!

-Please notice, none of these tribes have the goal or are built with the intention of promoting one person or group of people over another.
+Please notice, none of these tribes have the goal of, or are built with, the intention of promoting one person or group of people over another.
 It is about making each tribe the best it can be in comparison, not to others but, to it’s own potential.
 I am more and more convinced that the creation of, or identifying with, a tribe that is based on the promotion of some over others is the root source of unhappiness, dissatisfaction, despair, depression and eventually violence.